pemcg/manageiq-automation-howto-guide/chapter4/a_little_rails_knowledge.md

  ...
 ```

-...we see that we could call...
+...we see that we could call:

 ```ruby
 $evm.vmdb('service').find_by_service_template_id(template_id)
 ```

-...if we wanted.
+if we wanted.

 Tip - don't try searching the CloudForms sources for ```def find_by_id``` though, these are not statically defined methods and so don't exist in the CloudForms code.